HariSekhon/DevOps-Bash-tools/README.md

   - `git_repos_update.sh` - same as above but also runs the `make update` build to install the latest dependencies, leverages the above script
   - `git_grep_env_vars.sh` - find environment variables in the current git repo's code base in the format `SOME_VAR` (useful to find undocumented environment variables in internal or open source projects such as ArgoCD eg. [argoproj/argocd-cd #8680](https://github.com/argoproj/argo-cd/pull/8680))
   - `git_log_empty_commits.sh` - find empty commits in git history (eg. if a `git filter-branch` was run but `--prune-empty` was forgotten, leaking metadata like subjects containing file names or other sensitive info)
-  - `git_graph_commit_history.sh` - generates graphs of Git commits per year and per month for the entire history of the local Git repo checkout using GNUplot
+  - `git_graph_commit_history.sh` - generates GNUplot graphs of Git commits per year and per month for the entire history of the local Git repo checkout
+  - `git_graph_commit_history_mermaid.sh` - generates MermaidJS graphs of Git commits per year and per month for the entire history of the local Git repo checkout
-  - `git_graph_commit_times.sh` - graphs the GitHub commit times from all local adjacent Git repo checkouts listed in `setup/repos.txt` using Git log in each checkout and GNUplot
+  - `git_graph_commit_times.sh` - generates GNUplit graphs of the GitHub commit times from all local adjacent Git repo checkouts listed in `setup/repos.txt` using Git log in each checkout
   - `git_files_in_history.sh` - finds all filename / file paths in the git log history, useful for prepping for `git filter-branch`
   - `git_filter_branch_fix_author.sh` - rewrites Git history to replace author/committer name & email references (useful to replace default account commits).
 Powerful, read `--help` and `man git-filter-branch` carefully.
 Should only be used by Git Experts
   - `git_filter_repo_replace_text.sh` - rewrites Git history to replace a given text to scrub a credential or other sensitive token from history.
 Refuses to operate on tokens less than 8 chars for safety